Course Description

 - Exercise 1: Configuring iSCSI Storage

-- Exercise 3: Implementing and configuring a highly available file server
+- Exercise 3: Implementing and configuring a high-availability file server

-- Exercise 4: Validating the highly available file server implementation
+- Exercise 4: Validating the High Availability File Server Implementation

 After completing this module, students will be able to:

-- Apply failover clustering for high availability with the Hyper-V platform
+- Apply failover clustering to achieve high availability with the Hyper-V platform

 This module covers technologies for implementing disaster recovery in the Windows Server environment.